OpenAI GPT-5 Announcement: What We Know So Far

 Introduction

 OpenAI has officially confirmed GPT-5 is in active development, marking the next major leap in large language model capabilities.
-Here is what we know so far.
+Here is what we know so far — for first-party announcements, watch openai.com directly.

 Confirmed Capabilities